iomusashi/python-playground/README.md

     scipy
 ```

-I recommend installing pip packages over a venv to avoid conflicting packages
-with your personal env.
+I recommend installing pip packages over a virtual environment to avoid conflicting packages with your personal computing environment.

 ### /boring-stuff
 Collection of stuff about learning the language.